How to clear up cloudy pool

 These 6 steps will clear cloudy swimming pool water.

-- High pH
+- Test the water pH

-- Low water flow
+- Make sure you have good water flow

 If the pH of your pool water is high, the effectiveness (or killing power) of pool chlorine is greatly reduced.
 This may cause the water to appear cloudy.
 The orange line on the graph shows that when the pH is at 6.5, chlorine is 91% effective.
 It also shows that when the pH is 8.5, chlorine is only 9% effective.
 In short, high pH “locks up” chlorine so check the pH regularly!

-Low Water flow
+Low Water flow can cause cloudy water

-High Calcium Levels
+High Calcium Levels in pool water